 Literature Cited Limit literature to 35 of the most salient peer-reviewed articles.
 List all references cited in the text.
 See the AJEV Guide to Authors for required format of literature and see published AJEV articles for examples.
 Check all literature against original publications.

 Tables

-Place each table on a separate page, number each one (1, 2, 3, etc.), and include a descriptive caption at the top of each one.
-Construct using table formatting—do not embed tables as images from other programs.
-Identify footnotes with lowercase superscript letters, from a to z.